Pope John Paul II: Judaism

-Relations with other world religions

 Animism

 In his book-length interview Crossing the Threshold of Hope with the Italian journalist Vittorio Messori published in 1995, John Paul II draws parallels between animism and Christianity.
 He wrote:

 "... it would be helpful to recall ... the animist religions which stress ancestor worship.
-It seems that those who practice them are particularly close to Christianity, and among them, the Church's missionaries also find it easier to speak a common language.
+It seems that those who practise them are particularly close to Christianity, and among them, the Church's missionaries also find it easier to speak a common language.
 Is there, perhaps, in this veneration of ancestors a kind of preparation for the Christian faith in the Communion of Saints, in which all believers—whether living or dead—form a single community, a single body? ...
 There is nothing strange, then, that the African and Asian animists would become believers in Christ more easily than followers of the great religions of the Far East."

-In 1985, the pope visited the African country of Togo, where 60 per cent of the population espouses animist beliefs.
-To honour the pope, animist religious leaders met him at a Catholic Marian shrine in the forest, much to the pontiff's delight.
+In 1985, the Pope visited the African country of Togo, where 60 per cent of the population espouses animist beliefs.
+To honour the Pope, animist religious leaders met him at a Catholic Marian shrine in the forest, much to the pontiff's delight.
 John Paul II proceeded to call for the need for religious tolerance, praised nature, and emphasised common elements between animism and Christianity, saying:

 "Nature, exuberant and splendid in this area of forests and lakes, impregnates spirits and hearts with its mystery and orients them spontaneously toward the mystery of He who is the author of life.
 It is this religious sentiment that animates you and one can say that animates all of your compatriots."

 During the investiture of President Thomas Boni Yayi of Benin as a titled Yoruba chieftain on 20 December 2008, the reigning Ooni of Ile-Ife, Nigeria, Olubuse II, referred to John Paul II as a previous recipient of the same royal honour.